-Whereas a consumer business could correlate sales numbers and return rates to issues with product experience, the vast array of interactions you have with students over such a long period of time makes it difficult to identify pain points and areas of strength on your own.
+In B2C environments, businesses can correlate sales numbers and return rates to issues with product experiences.
+But in higher ed, the vast array of interactions with students over such a long period makes it difficult to identify pain points and areas of strength on your own.
 Collecting feedback at every stage of the student journey is critical.

 There’s no one-size-fits-all way to collect student feedback about experiences.
-However, simple digital surveys across social media and on-site following a specific event can give you quantitative insight into the student experience.
-Beyond that, you can run focus groups and interviews with your segments to get a better idea of how students feel about experiences—both in the big picture and on a lower-level with specific interactions.
+However, following a specific event, running simple digital surveys across social media and on-site can give you quantitative insight into the student experience.
+Beyond that, you can run focus groups and interviews with your segments.
+Get a better idea of how students feel about experiences—both in the big picture and on a lower level with specific interactions.

 Analyzing these insights will help you prioritize improvements to alleviate pain points.
-And it will also help you double down on the initiatives that deliver great student experiences.
+It will also help you double down on the initiatives that deliver great student experiences.

-Once you’ve collected all the student experience data and feedback, you need to find ways to display results in the most impactful ways possible.
-Creating data visualizations that map feedback to the different phases of the student experience will make it easier to collaborate with higher education leaders on solutions to pain points.
+After you’ve collected data and feedback from students, find ways to display results in the most impactful ways possible.
+Create data visualizations that map feedback or pain points to the different phases of the student experience.
+This exercise will make it easier when collaborating with higher education leaders on the solutions.

 There are all kinds of student journey map templates available online.
-However, it’s important not to force your situation to fit a generic template.
-Whether you use a template or build your own student journey map, make sure it properly communicates your specific needs, pain points, and interactions.
+However, try not to force your situation to fit a generic template.
+Whether you're using a template or building a student journey map, ensure it properly communicates your specific needs, pain points, and interactions.

 6. Identifying Needs and Implementing Improvements

 Student journey mapping is all about creating a system for feedback and continuous improvement.
-It’s an agile approach to delivering innovative student experiences that gives you the flexibility necessary to adapt to challenges as they come up.
+Journey mapping is an agile approach for supporting innovative student experiences and gives you the flexibility necessary to adapt to challenges as they arise.

-Once the mapping processes are complete, you can start to pull in stakeholders from different areas of the institution to start improving student experiences.
+Once the mapping processes are complete, you can start pulling in stakeholders from different areas of the institution to begin making improvements to student experiences.
 For example, having a documented list of student pain points will make it easier to interact with website designers to improve digital experiences.
-And communicating specific pain points to administrative staff will make it easier to update processes and operations to better serve students.
+And communicating specific pain points to administrative staff will make it easier to update processes and operations that are more efficient.

 Designing Innovative Higher Ed Student Experiences

 Journey mapping isn’t just for organizations in the business world.
-Applying these principles to your higher ed institution can make a significant difference in your ability to satisfy evolving student expectations—which in turn increases overall performance for your college/university.
+Applying these principles to higher ed can help make a difference in your ability to satisfy evolving student expectations, which increases overall performance for your college or university.